Neurology Residency Program

 Our graduates obtain excellent fellowships in the sub-specialty of their choice.
 Some recent graduates and current residents have secured fellowships as follows:

-- Neuromuscular Medicine and Neuroimmunology at the University of Rochester
+- Sleep Medicine at the University of Rochester

 - Neuro ICU at University of Texas, Southwestern